 The generators function as heat exchangers, producing the steam that drives the turbine generator.
 Each of the new steam generators for Davis-Besse weighs 550 tons.
 Bechtel was the original architect engineer for Davis-Besse when the plant was constructed in the 1970s.
 We also performed the Davis-Besse head replacement in 2002 and the Beaver Valley Unit 1 steam generator replacement in 2006.

-During the course of some 30 years, Bechtel has set records for the lowest radiation exposure, shortest replacement outages, and best employee safety performing its steam generator replacement work.
+During the course of more than 30 years, Bechtel has set records for the lowest radiation exposure, shortest replacement outages, and best employee safety performing its steam generator replacement work.

 In the world of steam generator replacements, crews must work amid radiological conditions and space constraints that change as the project evolves.
 Because access is so tight, welding can be particularly difficult.
 Workers also must contend with hot pipes, and dust and smoke must be controlled.
 All of this puts a premium on safety and planning.